researchsoft/website/content/governance/SC/juan.md

 title = "Juan Bicarregui"
 date = "2023-04-25"

-position = "Head of the Data Division" company = "Science and Technology Facilities Council UK" lives_in = "UK"
+position = "Head of the Data Division, Science and Technology Facilities Council UK" lives_in = "UK"

 [asset]